-How Soon Will I Notice Results After Undergoing Treatment?
+When Will Results Appear After Treatment?

 The results of the first microdermabrasion treatment are usually not very noticeable; and dermatologists usually recommend a series of treatments- usually six to ten sessions for satisfactory results.
 These sessions are usually spread out over a period of two weeks.

-After the first few treatments the skin looks healthier and softer.
+After the first few treatments, the skin looks healthier and softer.
 After a series of treatments, the changes become more drastic and the fine lines and wrinkles become less defined.
 The skin also becomes thinner and smoother, and pores are no longer noticeably dilated.

-Microdermabrasion improves the appearance of shallow wrinkles and fine lines, but is not an effective technique for removing deep wrinkles and scars.
+Microdermabrasion improves the appearance of shallow wrinkles and fine lines but is not an effective technique for removing deep wrinkles and scars.